libretime/libretime/docs/admin-manual/backup.md

 :::caution

-Feel free to pick the backup software of your choice, but know that rsync and similar tools are not backup tools.
+Feel free to pick the backup software of your choice, but know that rsync and similar tools aren't backup tools.
 You could use [restic](https://restic.net/) or [borg](https://borgbackup.readthedocs.io/).

 :::